winitzki/scall/tutorial/programming_dhall.md

 The only feature of Dhall that is in some way similar to a side effect is the "import" feature: a Dhall program can read Dhall values from external resources (files, Web URLs, and environment variables).
+The result of evaluating a Dhall program will then depend on the contents of the external resources.

+However, this dependency is invisible inside Dhall code, where each import looks like a constant value.
+This is because Dhall implements one-time, cached, and read-only imports.
-The import feature is limited to one-time, read-only imports, similarly to the way a mathematical function reads its arguments.
+Dhall reads import values similarly to the way a mathematical function reads its arguments.
+The paths to external resources must be hard-coded; they are not strings and cannot be computed at run time.
-Even though the actual external resource may of course change during evaluation, the Dhall interpreter will ignore those changes.
+Even though the actual external resource may change during evaluation, the Dhall interpreter will ignore those changes and use only the first value obtained by reading the resource.
 A repeated import of the same resource will always give the same Dhall value.
 So, it is not possible to write a Dhall program that repeatedly reads a value from an external file and reacts in some way to changes in the file's contents.

-A Dhall program also cannot have a custom behavior reacting to a failure while importing the external resources.
+A Dhall program also cannot have a custom behavior reacting to a failure _while importing_ the external resources.
 There is only a simple mechanism providing fall-back alternative imports in case a resource is missing.
-If a resource fails to read despite fall-backs, or fails to typecheck, or fails the integrity check, the Dhall interpreter will not evaluate the program.
+If a resource fails to read despite fall-backs, or fails to typecheck, or fails the integrity check, the Dhall interpreter will fail the entire program.

-The paths to external resources must be hard-coded; they are not strings and cannot be computed at run time.
-Most often, the import feature is used to read library modules with known contents that is not expected to change.
+Most often, imports are used to read library modules with known contents that is not expected to change.
+Dhall supports that use case with its "frozen imports" feature.
+If all imports are frozen, a Dhall program is guaranteed to give the same results each time it is evaluated.

 #### Guaranteed termination